All Episodes

 joe rogan

-Yeah, just the kind of human that did that really sort of establishes the ethic of what it means to be an American because these are wild, risk-taking people.
+Yeah, just the kind of human that did that really sort of establishes the ethic of what it means to be an American, because these are wild, risk-taking people.

-You have to be a wild person to take that kind of a chance.
+I mean, or as far as Europeans, you have to be a wild person to take that kind of a chance.

 elliott west